Skip to main content

 Connecting Nodes

-1. Hover over the right handle (Output) of the upstream node.
+1. Hover the mouse over the right handle (Output) of the upstream node.

 2. Click and drag to the left handle (Input) of the downstream node.